Make Hiring Easy With These 10 Recruitment Tips

 4. Value Quality Over Quantity

 Another effective recruiting strategy you can use is to focus on the quality of the candidate rather than volume.
 Having a large number of employees does not guarantee better results.
-Rather, the quality of your employees is what produces dramatic results.
+Instead, the quality of your employees is what produces dramatic results.
 For example, two outstanding employees will produce better results than five average employees.

 The extra time and effort you put into finding a quality candidate will benefit the company long into the future.
-Areas like competence, adaptability, team player, culture alignment, and attitude are important areas you want to hire quality candidates.
+Areas like competence, adaptability, team player, culture alignment, and attitude are vital areas you want to hire quality candidates.

 5. Use Social Media